 Breast augmentation with implants is, in fact, the most common elective surgery in the world.
 Many patients have the surgery for cosmetic reasons, usually to increase the size or change the shape of the breast.
-Many women also have a breast augmentation with implants as a reconstructive surgery after having a mastectomy – the removal of the breast due to breast cancer.
+Many women also have a breast augmentation with implants as reconstructive surgery after having a mastectomy – the removal of the breast due to breast cancer.
 We offer two types of breast implants – silicone and saline filled.
 However, there are many different shapes and sizes of each to choose from, ie. round or teardrop, as well as the surface type, ie. smooth, textured or polyurethane.
 You should discuss your goals with your surgeon so you can best identify which size and shape are going to suit you best.

 If you come to Géniale for a breast augmentation procedure you’ll be in the incredible hands of Dr. Bill Lyon.
-An Australian born and trained cosmetic surgeon, he has trained at Flinders University, undertaken extensive surgical training throughout both Australia and England, won numerous prizes and scholarships for both clinic and research work, and has numerous publications in international peer reviewed journals.
-Dr. Lyon has also traveled to both Rwanda and Fiji as a part of the Open Heart International humanitarian agency.
+An Australian born and trained cosmetic surgeon, he has trained at Flinders University, undertaken extensive surgical training throughout both Australia and England, won numerous prizes and scholarships for both clinic and research work, and has numerous publications in international peer-reviewed journals.
+Dr. Lyon has also travelled to both Rwanda and Fiji as a part of the Open Heart International humanitarian agency.
 Dr Lyon’s gentle and caring approach will provide you with an honest opinion regarding your suitability for a breast augmentation, with your safety and wellbeing at the core of every decision.

 DO I NEED A CONSULTATION FIRST?

 Here at Géniale, we will take the time to discuss a holistic approach to your goals for reshaping your body.
 A preliminary consultation is encouraged so you can get to know our team, and so that our resident breast augmentation specialist Dr. Bill Lyon can assess the proportions of your entire body, not only your chest, to ensure your results are as natural and as possible.